HazyResearch/deepdive/doc/example-spouse.md

 -->

 Next we declare a DDlog function which takes in the `doc_id` and `content` for an article, and returns rows conforming to the sentences schema we just declared, using the **user-defined function (UDF)** in `udf/nlp_markup.sh`.
-This UDF is a bash script which calls a [wrapper](https://github.com/HazyResearch/bazaar/tree/master/parser) around CoreNLP.
+This UDF is a Bash script which calls [our own wrapper around CoreNLP](https://github.com/HazyResearch/bazaar/tree/master/parser).

 ```ddlog
 function nlp_markup over (